|

 your spine

-- Rest your hands lightly on the side of you head (not the back
+- Rest your hands lightly on your chest

-- Raise your body so that your upper body is at 30-40 degree
+- Raise your body so that your upper body is at a 30-40 degree

 angle with the floor